veya2ztn/physics-IQ-benchmark/README.md

 ## Leaderboard
 The best possible score on Physics-IQ is 100.0%, this score would be achieved by physically realistic videos that differ only in physical randomness but adhere to all tested principles of physics.

-If you test your model on Physics-IQ and would like your score/paper/model to be featured here in this table, feel free to open a pull request and we'll be happy to include it!
+If you test your model on Physics-IQ and would like your score/paper/model to be featured here in this table, feel free to open a pull request that adds a row to the table and we'll be happy to include it!

 | **#** | **Model** | **input type** | **Physics-IQ score** |
 | -- | --- | --- | --- |